 The Punishment of Tityus and the liver in Ancient Greece

 Tityus was a minor character of unbridled lust according to Greek mythology; he was a giant measuring about a “third of a stadium.”

 Tityus’ crime was the attempted rape of Leto, Zeus’s lover and the mother of Apollo and Artemis.
 Hera instigated Tityus to commit the crime when Leto was traveling from Panopeo to Pito.
 He ripped her dress and attempted to rape her.

 Leto’s screams attracted the attention of her children, Apollo and Artemis, who struck Tityus with her arrows; other versions of the story say that Zeus threw a lightning bolt at him.

 Tityus’ punishment was being thrown into the abyss of Tartarus, where snakes and vultures forever ate his liver.

 The Odyssey mentions Tityus thus: “I also saw Tityus, the son of the august Gaia, lying on the ground, where he occupied nine yugadae.
 Two vultures, one on each side, gnawed at his liver, penetrating his entrails with their beaks, without his being able to push them off with his hands.”

 Other important facts about the liver

-Today we know that the liver is the only organ in the body that can regenerate itself, unlike the other organs of the human body.
+Today, we know that the liver is the only organ in the body that can regenerate itself, unlike other organs of the human body.

-So it no longer seems so incredible to believe why for the ancient Greeks the liver was the most important organ, or why it played such a prominent role in Greek mythology.
+Hence, it no longer seems incredible that the liver was the most important organ for ancient Greeks or that they held it in such high esteem that it played a prominent role in Greek mythology.